Quadgrow Planter

 • Avoids over or under watering – plants absorb water as they need it.

-• Avoids over or under feeding – nutrients are added to reservoir and nutrients are constantly available to plants.
+• Avoids over or under feeding – nutrients are added to reservoir so nutrients are constantly available to plants.

-• Ideal for holiday breaks – the 30 litre reservoir can be extended by a holiday watering kit.
+• Ideal for holiday breaks – the 30 litre reservoir will keep plants happy for up to two weeks (depending on conditions) and can be extended if necessary.

-• Plants need to be watered every day – more in hot weather.
+• Plants need to be watered every day in hot weather.

-• When soil is dry, a good watering can cause tomato split.
+• When soil is too dry, a good watering can cause tomato split.

 • Soil that is under or over watered can cause nutrient deficiency including Blossom End Rot.